zazukoians/metadata.swiss/opendata.swiss/ui/content/pages/contact.en.md

 ---
 title: Contact
 heading: Looking for data?
-description: "Are you trying to find datasets which are not included in our catalogue?
+subHeading: "Are you trying to find datasets which are not included in our catalogue?
 You can contact us to request publication of these datasets.

   - Email us at opendata(at)bfs.admin.ch"
 ---